SeanTFarr/Pewlett-Hackard-Analysis/README.md

 - Retiring Titles

-  - Once the titles were filtered, we created another query, using the "COUNT" statment,  to determine the number of retiring employees by department
+  - Once the titles were filtered, we created another query, using the "COUNT" statement,  to determine the number of retiring employees by department